McSally releases tax returns ahead of Senate debate

 Over the five-year period, she reported giving an average of 7.4 percent of her adjusted gross income to charity.
 Her effective tax rate ranged from 18.8% in 2018 to 22% in 2019.

-McSally itemized her tax deductions each year, claiming deductions for mortgage interest, medical expenses, charitable giving, and state and local taxes.
-On her Arizona tax returns, she also claimed tax credits for donations to schools and school tuition organizations, which offset her state tax bill by providing scholarships for private school tuition.
+McSally itemized her tax deductions each year, claiming deductions for mortgage interest, charitable giving, and state and local taxes.
+On her Arizona tax returns, she also claimed tax credits for medical expenses and for donations to schools and school tuition organizations, which offset her state tax bill by providing scholarships for private school tuition.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.